jawads12/MRMS_Project/README.md

 # MIST MARS ROVER MANAGEMENT SYSTEM
- This is a project to manage all the sides of MIST Mars Rover Society
+ This is a management web aplication for MIST Mars Rover Society